black and white bed linen

 Q — What is GAP for crops?

-A — Good Agricultural Practices (GAP) are simple rules: safe pesticide use, irrigation management, worker hygiene, harvest timing and post-harvest handling (drying, sorting, storage) to reduce contamination.
+A — Good Agricultural Practices (GAP) are simple rules and guiding principles on: Sustainability structures and strategies, safe input use, irrigation management, worker hygiene, harvest timing and post-harvest handling (drying, sorting, storage) to reduce contamination and all other practices that give producers confidence and assurance in their production and products derived.

 Q — What about pesticides and residues?